Why Do I Hear Voices In My Head? How To Receive Mental Health Support

 When should you seek support for hearing voices?

-You might find it beneficial to seek support if the voices in your head are causing you significant distress or prompting you to isolate yourself from your friends and family.
-It may also be necessary to ask for help when the voices interfere with your ability to work.
-If none of the above apply, but you still worry excessively about hearing people who are not there, consider consulting a medical practitioner for an assessment.
+You might find it beneficial to seek support if the voices in your own head are causing you significant distress or prompting you to isolate yourself from your friends and family.
+It may also be necessary to ask for help when the voices interfere with your ability to work or they’re accompanied by physical illness.
+If none of the above apply, but you still worry excessively about hearing people who are not there, consider consulting your medical practitioner or healthcare team for an assessment.
+Taking control of your mental health by making an initial appointment can be a healthy step forward.

-Note that anyone can reach out for therapeutic guidance, regardless of diagnostic status or concern about mental illness.
+Note that anyone can reach out for therapeutic guidance from mental health professionals, regardless of diagnostic status or concern about mental illness.
 If you feel nervous about seeking help or face barriers to meeting with a therapist in your area, you can also try online therapy.
-A growing body of research suggests that online therapy platforms can be a valuable component of a treatment plan for those experiencing auditory hallucinations.
+A growing body of research shows that online therapy platforms can be a valuable component of a treatment plan for those experiencing auditory hallucinations.
 One study published in Rehabilitation Psychology examined the effects of online therapy on individuals experiencing schizophrenia.
 Researchers found that online therapy methods decreased symptoms of auditory hallucinations in those with schizophrenia, increasing the ability of those facing treatment barriers to receive adequate care.
+Schizophrenia and other psychotic disorders may also require antipsychotic medication, among other treatment options.
+In some cases, peer support groups are recommended.

 If you are experiencing voices in your head or auditory hallucinations that distress you, online therapy can help.
-Therapy through an internet platform like BetterHelp can ensure you don't have to visit a therapist's office.
+Talking therapy through an internet platform like BetterHelp can ensure you don't have to visit a therapist's office.
 In addition, you may participate discreetly by selecting a "nickname" when you register.

 "Due to a difficult life situation, I contacted BetterHelp and got connected to Litea Dakunimata.
 We had weekly conversations during the last weeks and month.
 During these conversations I felt understood and supported.
 She gave me very helpful feedback and helped me a lot to navigate this challenging time in my life.
 Her encouraging and kind advice enabled me to look ahead positively again and to get a better insight in my own feelings and thought processes.
 I highly recommend her counselling."